CWWhitney/ethnobotanyR/README.md

 ethnobotanyR
 ============

 The goal of ethnobotanyR is to provide an easy-to-use platform for ethnobotanists to calculate quantitative ethnobotany indices.
 Users are highly encouraged to read the theory papers of Albuquerque et al. (2019) and Gaoue et al. (2017).
-Both papers offer helpful guidance to understanding theorhetial approaches in ethnobotany and developing meaningful hypotheses.
+Both papers offer helpful guidance to understanding theorhetical approaches in ethnobotany and developing meaningful hypotheses.

 <img src="vignettes/ethnobotanyR.png" width="20%" />